 The wolf monitoring program documents population status and trends through time.
 Wolf packs were intensively monitored year-round beginning with their return to the northwestern part of Montana in the 1980s, via natural immigration from Canada.
 Objectives for monitoring during the period of recovery were driven by the USFWS's recovery criteria-30 breeding pairs for 3 consecutive years in Montana, Idaho, and Wyoming.
 Similar metrics of population status were used from the time recovery criteria were met in 2002, through delisting in 2011, and for the 5 years thereafter when the USFWS retained oversight after delisting.
 These population monitoring criteria and methods were appropriate and achievable when the wolf population was small and recovering.
 In the early years, most wolf packs had radio-collared individuals and intensive monitoring was possible to identify new packs and most individuals within packs.
 Weekly updates were appropriate during this time because monitoring a smaller population was practical and necessary.
 In later years, the minimum count of wolves exceeded 500 individuals distributed across more than 25,000 square miles of mostly rugged and remote terrain in western Montana.
 Therefore, the wolf population effectively outgrew the staffing and funding necessary to maintain this highly resource-intensive monitoring strategy.
-Further, this approach consistently underestimated the total number of wolves and was thereby ineffective in providing accurate population estimation (Figure 54).
-Out of necessity and practicality, FWP has moved to more costeffective modeling methods for monitoring wolves, which more accurately and reliably estimate describes population estimates size and accounts for uncertainty by providing (credible intervals) representing the statistical bounds of true population size.
-Contrarily, continuing to produce a minimum count when populations are large more accurately reflects Because of the large population size, data from minimum counts today are less representative of overall population, and are instead a reflection of total effort (dollars and related resources spent) than an accurate population abundance estimate.
+Further, this approach consistently underestimated the total number of wolves and was thereby ineffective in providing accurate population estimation (Figure 5).
+Out of necessity and practicality, FWP has moved to more cost-effective modeling methods for monitoring wolves which more accurately and reliably describes population estimates and accounts for uncertainty (credible intervals).
+Contrarily, continuing to produce a minimum count when populations are large more accurately reflects total effort (dollars and related resources spent) than an accurate population abundance estimate.

-Figure 54.
+Figure 5.
 Predicted % difference in abundance estimates and minimum counts over time (blue line) with 95% confidence limits and the actual % difference in abundance estimates and minimum counts (black circles).
 With increased population sizes in recent years, minimum counts are not accurate or cost-effective when compared to contemporary population abundance estimate techniques.
-From 1986 to 1995, population estimates were calculated from minimum counts.
 Minimum counts data from 1986-1995 were accurate and assumed to represent a census of the small population at the time, therefore the percent difference between abundance estimates and minimum counts was 0.
-From 2006 to present 2018, population estimates were calculated using POM, thereby producing differences between abundance estimates and minimum counts (FWP 2018).
+From 2006 to present, population estimates were calculated using POM, thereby producing differences between abundance estimates and minimum counts (FWP 2018).